engsiraj/reactjs_best_practice/README.md

 ### styled components

-styled components will be added in next update...
+styled components will be there in next few updates(would not take much time).

 ## import and exports

+imports and export are JavaScript concept its came in use in es6 update.

 ### components

-First we will create file for adding what we want to export `index.js/ts/jsx` in components folder.
+we have to create file `index.js/ts/jsx` to add exports in components folder.

 ```js
 //export your component as index.js/ts/jsx file.